mkristian/rails-resty-gwt/README.md

 `rmvn gwt:compile`

-the compiler output you will find in __public/my_app__ and then start the webrick. the start url is http://localhost:3000/my_app.html
+the compiler will output the GWT app in __public/my_app__ and then start the webrick. the start url is http://localhost:3000/my_app.html

 `rmvn rails server`

 the maven way
 ----------

-maven3 is required to run these maven plugins below. the steps are the same as above but the commands are called slightly different:
+maven3 is required to run these maven plugins below. the steps are the same as above but the commands are slightly different:

 `mvn de.saumya.mojo:rails3-maven-plugin:0.26.0:new -Dargs=my_app`